RichardLitt/the-new-field/README.md

 ####JoeCavers

 * More ideas.
 If we're doing this in a browser with interactivity, what about things like in a section of story where the character is seeing by candlelight, make the reader hold a cursor (or finger if touchscreen) over the words as if that's their candlelight to read by.
-A touchscreen version would somewhat negate Richard's ideas below involving hover-over changes.
+A touchscreen version would somewhat negate Richard's ideas below involving hover-over changes. _I'm down for some cool JS action with hovering.
+I wonder how we'd do that, though.
+Canvas?_

 * Richard, your ideas below make me instantly see interactivity, and my mind springs to sound.
-Interactive sound involved in some way?
+Interactive sound involved in some way? _If you've got sounds to put in, please do it.
+Wind?_

 ####RichardLitt: